bianchimro/bootstrap-datepicker/README.md

 String.
 Default: 'en'

 The two-letter code of the language to use for month and day names.
 These will also be used as the input's value (and subsequently sent to the server in the case of form submissions).
 Currently ships with English ('en'), German ('de'), Brazilian ('br'), and Spanish ('es') translations, but others can be added (see I18N below).
 If an unknown language code is given, English will be used.

+###  validations

+List of objects
+Each object must have the following properties:

+* *func* : a function returning true if validation passes and false if not.
+If the function call fails, validation does not pass.
+The function is called passing in these arguments (in this order):
+	* *formattedValue*: the formatted date that is going to be set
+	* *date*: the js date that is going to be set
+	* *picker*: the datepicker instance

+* *errorCallback* (optional): a function with the same parameters as *func*, that gets executed if validation fails
+* *setterCallback* (optional): a function with the same parameters as *func*, that gets executed if  validation fails.
+If *errorCallback* is defined, it gets executed before *setterCallback*

 ## Markup